heikehv/datasciencecoursera/Getting_and_Cleaning_Data/README.md

-#Code Book for Course Project
+#ReadMe file for Course Project

 ##Overview
 For this project you need to download the folder with all the data from